kumanote/concordium-node/docs/data-storage.md

 ### Bank status

 The bank status part of the state records a few tokenomics parameters.
-- the total amount of GTU in existence
+- the total amount of $CCD in existence
-- the total amount of GTU that is encrypted
+- the total amount of $CCD that is encrypted
 - balance of the baking and finalization rewards accounts, as well as the gas account.